Accuracy of Mammograms

 Menopausal hormone therapy and mammography

-Some women take menopausal hormone therapy (MHT) to relieve menopausal symptoms, such as hot flashes.
-MHT is also known as postmenopausal hormone therapy and hormone replacement therapy (HRT).
+Some women take menopausal hormone therapy (MHT) pills to relieve menopausal symptoms, such as hot flashes.
+MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

 Learn more about MHT and breast cancer risk.